Skip to main content

 For a more detailed overview of the Spanish framework, see (in Spanish) here

-Two claims have been brought by the Spanish branch of NGO Greenpeace.
+Two claims were brought by the Spanish branch of NGO Greenpeace.
 The claimants were represented by lawyer Laura Díaz Román.

 To get in touch with the claimants and their legal representatives, please see here